 Tammy began playing drums at age 4 and has been playing professionally since the age of 14.
 Among her credits, she has recorded and performed live with the GRAMMY Award-winning Indigo Girls, GRAMMY Award-winning producer Brendan O’Brien and GRAMMY Award-winning engineer / producer Nick DiDia.

-With nearly 25 years in the music and recording industry, Mala Sharma has collaborated on some of the most important and successful rock ‘n’ roll records of our time.
-Her work with GRAMMY-winning record producers Rick Rubin and Brendan O’Brien has resulted in multi-platinum modern classics by rock icons like Bruce Springsteen, AC/DC, Tom Petty, Pearl Jam, and Train.
+With nearly 25 years in the music and recording industry, Mala Sharma has collaborated on some of the most successful records of our time.
+Her work with GRAMMY-winning record producers Rick Rubin and Brendan O’Brien has resulted in multi-platinum modern classics by rock icons like Bruce Springsteen, Pearl Jam and Tom Petty.
+Sharma has overseen countless recording sessions, managed the production process and handled the business side of hundreds of projects in the music industry.

 Vice President: Michele Caplinger, The Recording Academy® Atlanta Chapter, Co-Founder Georgia Music Partners